This tutorial shows you how to:

 If your algorithm uses persistent or global variables, MATLAB Coder provides a separate structure for them.
 The memory allocation structure contains a pointer to this persistent data structure.
 Because you have a separate structure for persistent and global variables, you can allocate memory for these variables once and share them with all threads.
 However, if the threads do not communicate, you can allocate memory for these variables per thread.

-To call the reentrant code, provide a main
+To call the reentrant code, provide a main function

 that:

-Includes the generated header file matrix_exp.h
+Includes the generated header file matrix_exp.h.

-This file includes the generated header file, matrix_exp_types.h
+This file includes the generated header file, matrix_exp_types.h.

 For each thread, allocates memory for stack data.

-Calls the matrix_exp_initialize
+Calls the matrix_exp_initialize housekeeping

 function.
 For more information, see Calling Initialize and Terminate Functions.

-Calls matrix_exp
+Calls matrix_exp.

-Calls matrix_exp_terminate
+Calls matrix_exp_terminate.

 Frees up the for stack data memory.